 ▪ We work closely with your CCA Care Team to ensure that your needs are met.

 ▪ Health support services also provided.

-To request LTSS services through DEAF, Inc./Project HOPE, please contact your CCA Care Manager or call CCA Member Services at
+To request LTSS services through DEAF, Inc.'s Deaf Health program, please contact your CCA Care Manager or call CCA Member Services at

 Health Education and Literacy (coming soon)